AlexianL/StudentProject2023/README.md

-# Predicting nuclear structure observables with Artificial Neural Networks - Student Project 2023 - Master 2 PSA
+# Predicting nuclear observables with Artificial Neural Networks - Student Project 2023 - Master 2 PSA
 ### by M. Bordeau and A. Lejeune

 ## Description